python-graphblas/python-graphblas/docs/user_guide/udt.rst

     # c[0] = [5.0, 11.0, 17.0]

-A return that cannot fill the element, such as ``x[:2]`` from a 3-element UDT, is rejected when the op is typed for the UDT.
-The shape is learned by running the UDF once on sample values, so a UDF that raises on those values is not checked.
+A return that cannot fill the element, such as ``x[:2]`` from a 3-element UDT, is rejected when the op is typed for the UDT (``op[point3]``, or the first operation that uses it).
+Numba does not know the shape of an array the UDF builds, so the check runs the UDF once on sample values; a UDF that raises on those values is not checked.

 If your UDF references a field that doesn't exist, or returns the wrong arity, you'll get a ``UdfParseError`` with the actionable diagnostic line surfaced